 • Civil Rights.
 Using the racial/ethnic information supplied by the parent or guardian on the back of the HIS, complete the Civil Rights Data Collection and Comparison form.
 If the back page of the HIS is not completed, the center is required to identify a category for each participant.

 • Procurement (Cost Comparison for Purchases) Complete Procurement Log.

-– All sponsors who spend over $150,000 on the operation of the CACFP must follow Federal Procurement Guidelines which require formal bidding procedures (exemption: public organizations that spend over $150,000 must follow the stricter State Procurement Guidelines).
+– All sponsors who spend over $150,000 on a contract must follow Federal Procurement Guidelines which require formal bidding procedures.

 – All sponsors

-who spend less than $150,000 a year on the operation of the CACFP must conduct a cost comparison of major food service related expenses and document the results.
+who spend less than $150,000 a year on the operation of the CACFP must conduct a cost comparison of major food service related purchases and document the results.
 View the Informal Procurement Procedures.

-– Public organizations (state and local government entities including school districts and tribal governments) must follow State Procurement Guidelines.
+– Public organizations including school districts must follow State Procurement Guidelines.

 • Staff Training.
 Identify key staff.
 Staff training on CACFP-related requirements must be done a minimum of once per year.
 Sessions must be documented by listing staff in attendance, date, location and topic of each session.